-When you do not use the unit for a while, the display may be turned off to save power.
-You can also configure the unit to go into sleep mode after the specified duration has expired (see Turning Off Your Unit on page 20).
+You can configure the unit to go into sleep mode after the specified duration has expired (see Turning Off Your Unit on page 32).

-For all of these actions, you can set idle durations for AC adapter/charger and battery operation.
 The values that you set are kept in memory even when you turn the unit off.